fahidRM/transparency-study-with-jacamo/README.md

 ## Using the Transparency tool with your own project

-- After updating your project's dependedncy to include the jar files (cotnained `project-libs` directory) and setting up the version of jacamo contained in this repository  (cotnained `jacamo-files` directory)
+- After updating your project's dependedncy to include the jar files (cotnained `project-libs` directory) and setting up the version of jacamo contained in this repository  (cotnained `jacamo` directory)
 - Edit your `jcm` file to make use of the contained `ag-arch` as shown below;

       Supposing your jcm file looks like this...